Mathématique: Chapter 57

 “Also, I mean, it’s not that dissimilar to Latin,” Jackson said, inaudibly, at Young’s shoulder.
 “I wouldn’t call it secure.”

 “Yeah.
-It’s part of a game associated with the Wormhole Xtreme franchise,” Carter said shortly.
+It’s part of a game associated with Wormhole X-treme,” Carter said.
 “McKay, as soon as Rush doesn’t need this backdoor?
 We need to reconfigure the whole Midway Protocol.”

 “Ugh, really?”
-McKay leaned an elbow on the table, abruptly exhausted.
+McKay leaned an elbow on the Lantean table, abruptly exhausted.
 “Yeah.
 You’re right.
 Of course you are.
 Okay.
 Fine.
 That will only take days.
-Like, five, extremely high-stress days, maybe six, where we barely sleep and worry constantly about reinventing something incorrectly and cutting off communication forever.”
+Like, five extremely high-stress days, maybe six, where we barely sleep and worry constantly about reinventing something incorrectly and cutting off communication forever.”

-Young’s attention was caught, suddenly, by the gleam of light off something at Sheppard’s temple.
-He pushed his way in front of Cam, and leaned over Carter’s shoulder, feeling the pull in his back.
+Young’s attention was caught by the gleam of light off something at Sheppard’s temple.
+He pushed his way in front of Mitchell and leaned over Carter’s shoulder, feeling the pull in his back.

 “John,” he said.